theparagroup/paralib-net/README.md

 # paralib-net
 Various libraries we use for Microsoft .NET application development.
-Start here.

 START HERE: